Uberi/University-Notes/README.md

 I write these during lectures, and then add to them occasionally when mistakes or omissions are discovered.

 They're written in Markdown with LaTeX for math.
-There's a build script that uses [Pandoc](http://johnmacfarlane.net/pandoc/) to generate HTML with MathJax for LaTeX rendering.
+There's a build script that uses [Pandoc](http://johnmacfarlane.net/pandoc/) to generate HTML with [KaTeX](https://khan.github.io/KaTeX/) for math rendering.

 Deployment
 ----------